 Protecting the citizens of Virginia from known sex offenders is a critical public safety function.
 After sex offenders are released from prison, they must register with the state and notify officials regarding their new address within ten days of any move.
 The accuracy of the registry relies on sex offenders complying with Title 9.1 of the Code of Virginia.
 In order to ensure these sex offenders comply with the provisions of the Code, the department physically verifies the accuracy of information furnished by these individuals.
 VSP enhances public safety by investigating and successfully closing cases concerning sex offenders who fail to register in violation of the Code of Virginia.
-In calendar year 2014, VSP exceeded the performance measure target of 85 percent closure by achieving a closure rate of 88 percent.
+In calendar year 2016, VSP exceeded the performance measure target of 85 percent closure by achieving a closure rate of 88 percent.

-In late 2014, VSP conducted a citizen survey to determine the level of customer satisfaction with department operations.
-The percentage of respondents who rated the overall quality of service as "Excellent" or "Very Good" increased from 83.6 percent in 2013 to 85.3 percent in 2014.
+In late 2016, VSP conducted a citizen survey to determine the level of customer satisfaction with department operations.
+The percentage of respondents who rated the overall quality of service as "Excellent" or "Very Good" was 87.3 percent in 2016.
 The results exceeded the performance measure target of 83.2 percent.
-Almost 67 percent of survey respondents rated the overall quality of service as "Excellent."
-It is also important to note that 89.3 percent of respondents indicated that they were treated fairly by department personnel.
+Almost 69 percent of survey respondents rated the overall quality of service as "Excellent."
+It is also important to note that 91.5 percent of respondents indicated that they were treated fairly by department personnel.

 Prompt response to citizens' request for emergency law enforcement services is essential to ensuring the safety of citizens and their property.
 In traffic crashes, quick response by law enforcement facilitates the removal of disabled vehicles and debris from the roadway.
 Clearing the roadway quickly helps restore the normal flow of traffic and reduces secondary crashes caused by traffic congestion associated with the crash.
 In criminal incidents, the prompt response by law enforcement personnel enhances citizen safety and increases the likelihood of a successful investigation.
-In the third quarter of fiscal year 2015, the average response time to emergency calls was 15.3 minutes, better than the 15.8 minute target.
+In the second quarter of fiscal year 2017, the average response time to emergency calls was 16.1 minutes, missing the 15.8 minute target.

 The department is committed to the prevention of the illegal sale or purchase of firearms.
 The Firearms Transaction Program tracks the number of retrievals that were preventable by the department and not due to an outside agency's lack of information or dealer error.
 The performance objective is to eliminate the need for firearms retrivals due to error.
-The target of zero was met for the third quarter of fiscal year 2015.
+The target of zero was met for the second quarter of fiscal year 2017.